Home White Collar Crimes Procurement Fraud

 Defending Your Freedom, Your Business, and Your Reputation

-If you’ve been charged with procurement fraud, the full force of the federal government will come crashing down on you.
+If you’ve been charged with procurement fraud in Los Angeles, the full force of the federal government will come crashing down on you.
 There are several federal agencies that investigate and prosecute procurement fraud, and they pursue these cases with self-righteous zeal.

 Individuals, small business owners, and large companies can all get caught up in wide-ranging procurement fraud investigations.
 Prosecutors assume they will always have the upper hand due to their expertise and immense resources.
 That’s why they think they can badger you into accepting a guilty plea under any circumstances.